 Type "E" had eight hand-switched speeds from a conventional V-belt drive countershaft

-Type "W" with a push-button control - this had the luxury of not only a spindle-speed revolution counter on the headstock but also an electric motor, with chain drive, to move the expanding and contacting pulleys of the variable-speed drive unit.
+Type "W" with a push-button control - this had the luxury of not only a spindle-speed revolution counter on the headstock but also an electric motor, with chain drive, to move the expanding and contacting pulleys of the variable-speed drive.
 However, one rather odd variant, the Series-M "Walking Stick" (almost certainly a short-lived, early production example) had manual control of the speed change by a T-shaped handle connected to a long rod that caused a jockey pulley to impinge against a pair of V-belts, the resulting motions being able to open and close the variable-speed belt pulleys.

 Most under-driven lathes had eight speeds of 50, 90, 120, 215, 290, 510, 690 and 1200 rpm. but others were provided with a slightly different range which could also be ordered as a "two-speed" model giving a total of 16 spindle speeds ranging through: 50, 70, 90, 120, 130, 175, 225, 270, 300, 365, 460, 635, 680, 930, 1185 and 1600 r.p.m.
 As an example, the lathe Model EM56P was a Series M of 131/8" swing with a 56" long bed fitted with the "E" Type drive system and mounted on a pedestal stand.

 Although a total of sixteen different models of the ordinary engine or centre lathe were offered the factory would build a lathe with any combination of features to special order--a situation that has led to a number of machines being discovered with unusual combinations of features.
+Sheldon serial numbers were consecutive from some time prior to 1938 with the last two digits of the number stamped on the tailstock when multiple lathes were ordered with the same specification - this being to ensure the correct tailstock went with a lathe after painting.

 Of traditional "American" pattern, all Sheldon lathes used a bed with V and flat ways and had a general layout - and indeed certain details of some controls - not dissimilar to other contemporary South Bend, Logan and Rockwell Delta machines.